WUJS Arad Institute

 WUJS Arad over the years offered programs ranging from five months to a year, of post-graduate studies for Jewish adults ages 21–35 who completed at least a first degree in college from all over the world, and included classes Ulpan to learn the Hebrew language as well as courses in Jewish and Israel Studies.
 Four separate study tracks were offered: Land, Language and Society, the core study track; an Arts Track residency program for artists; and the Peace and Social Justice Track, which combined a semester of study in Arad with a semester of interning at Israeli social change organizations and Zman Tel Aviv, with focus on community-related volunteer work in Israel's largest city.

 As of 2008, the WUJS Institute has had over 8,000 participants, of whom approximately 25% have made Aliyah to Israel.

-WUJS Arad Land language and Society Track
+Land Language and Society track

 The Land Language and Society track offered intense Hebrew Language study, courses in Jewish and Israel Studies, weekly field seminar trips around Israel and many opportunities to interact with Israeli society, especially in the surrounding city of Arad and in the Negev region of Israel.

 WUJS Arad Arts Project

 The WUJS Institute's Arad Arts Program, founded in 1991, was a subsidized residency for visual artists, musicians, writers, dancers, and choreographers from around the world.

 The Arts Project was designed for accomplished artists with experience in their field of creativity.
 Applicants were required hold an academic degree and be above age 21.
 The Project also features an intensive Hebrew Ulpan (language acquisition) program.

 The culmination of the Arts Project was an Art Exhibition of the participant artists and their works in both Arad and in the heart of Tel Aviv.

+In addition to fostering global artistic talent, the WUJS Arad Arts Project, established in 1991, uniquely combined residency for visual artists, writers, musicians, and choreographers with an immersive Hebrew Ulpan program.
+Geared towards skilled artists above the age of 21, the project offered a platform for creative exchange and culminated in a vibrant art exhibition, showcasing participants' diverse works in both Arad and the vibrant cityscape of Tel Aviv.